medicamina/.github/profile/README.md

 🖥 iOS, Android and Web built

-💊 Make intelligent therapeutic decisions and avoid misdiagnosis
+💊 To help make intelligent therapeutic decisions and avoid misdiagnosis

 👩‍⚕️ Designed for physicians and non professionals

-📖 Learn about drugs and diseases
+📖 So you can learn about drugs and diseases

-🌎 Build an ancestry map and build your family history
+🌎 Build an ancestry map,  your family history

-🤧 Discover inherited diseases
+🤧 And discover inherited diseases